MasterMedo/daily-expense-manager/README.md

 ![raw](./img/raw_data.png)

-Quick inspection let's us conclude there is a lot of data missing.
-Whats more, in the last couple of columns the dates aren't even fully completed.
-That's because we can fill out all of the missing information from what we already have.
+upon quick inspection one can denote the marginal scarcity of data. whats more, in the last couple of columns the dates aren't even fully completed. throwing a glance at the pseudocode provided above one can fleetly conclude that is not a problem. all the missing data can be filled from what we already have.
-Throwing a glance at our pseudocode we quickly find out what we have to do:

 1. date = add year where needed
 2. country = get_country_from_city
 3. currency = get_currency_from_country
-4. currencies
-  1. if hrk not set: hrk = lcy * get_exchange_rate(currency, 'HRK' date)
+4. if hrk not set: hrk = lcy * get_exchange_rate(currency, 'HRK', date)
-  2. if eur not set: eur = hrk * get_exchange_rate('HRK', 'EUR', date)
+5. if eur not set: eur = hrk * get_exchange_rate('HRK', 'EUR', date)

-let's do everything in one swoop
+fortuntely non of the relevant information is missing (cost) for any of the entries, but if there were some missing the mean of the column would replace the empty record.

+the data will be processed in one swoop, the goal is to iterate over the set only once.

 ```python
 def city_to_country(city):